 Foam is one such technology.
-Firefighting foam, also known as Class A foam (used for Carbon fires), or Class B (used to fight Hydrocarbon fires), has proven to be more effective than water alone at fighting fires.
+Firefighting foam, also known as Class A foam (used for Carbon fires), or Class B (used to fight Hydrocarbon fires), has proven to be more effective than water alone at fighting fires, which could reduce the amount of damage, losses, and the size of smoke and fire damage insurance claims.
 Unfortunately, fire departments across America rarely use foam effectively.

 One fire chief decided to find out why.

 El Paso Texas Fire Department Chief Roberto Diaz recently partnered with West Texas A&M Professor Xiangyu Li to publish a paper called, “Fighting Fires and Cancer with Class A Foam.”
 The paper explains the many benefits of using foam to fight fires.
 It also explores why fire departments continue to avoid using foam.

 Class A foam has proven benefits.
 Foam can significantly enhance the safety of firefighters, for example, and minimize their health risks.
 It can also protect a building from water, fire, and smoke damage, creating less of a mess as an end result.

 Despite these proven benefits, some fire departments do not promote using foam, putting the lives of civilians and firefighters at risk.